cepthomas/MidiLib/README.md

 ```

 # Design
+- discuss apis for Player, ControlCollection,...
+- `NoteEvent` is used to represent Note Off and Key After Touch messages.
+It is also the base class for `NoteOnEvent`.

 ## Data is MidiData and PatternInfo.
 - Processes and contains a massaged version of the midi/style file contents.
 - Translates from raw file to MidiData internal representation.